MTB National Office

 The MTB National Office was established in 2016, with the aim of broadening the MTB-HV mission beyond direct service to include replication, training, and dissemination.
 MTB-HV implementation began in a single municipality in Denmark this same year, now being expanded across several more municipalities nationwide.
 In 2017, MTB-HV expanded in the U.S. with the start of two new MTB-HV teams serving families in Fairfield County, Connecticut through a collaborative replication with two agencies in Norwalk and Stamford.
-A new Connecticut team will begin serving families in New Haven County through Yale New Haven Hospital beginning in 2020, thanks to a grant from the CT Office of Early Childhood.
+A new Connecticut team began serving families in New Haven County through Yale New Haven Hospital beginning in early 2020, thanks to a grant from the CT Office of Early Childhood.

 Please visit the links to the left to learn more about the MTB National Office and MTB-HV implementation, and be sure to visit the other sections of our site to learn more about training and consultation, as well as research and dissemination.